Samsung has a broad line of Galaxy Tab

 is not the best option.

 made a name for itself back when the warranty market was flooded with sketchy companies that rarely made good on their promises.
 They came through as the one company you could trust to take an honest, straightforward approach.

-Currently, a 3-year plan on a $399.99 Galaxy Tab will run you $110, with a $50 deductible each claim.
-Warranty prices from are still pretty steep compared to Upsie.
+Currently, a 3-year plan on a $399.99 Galaxy Tab will run you $109.99 with a $50 deductible each claim, which is pretty steep compared to Upsie.
 We outlined the differences between Upsie versus SquareTrade

 to help consumers make an informed decision.

 Asurion Pros and Cons